 Mark D. Huffman, MD, MPH, is an assistant professor of preventive medicine and medicine-cardiology at Northwestern University's Feinberg School of Medicine

 Mark D. Huffman, MD, MPH, is an assistant professor of preventive medicine and medicine-cardiology at Northwestern University's Feinberg School of Medicine.
-He is a practicing cardiologist and scientist with an interest in global cardiovascular epidemiology, prevention, and outcomes research.
-He leads an acute coronary syndrome quality improvement clinical trial in Kerala, India; is the coordinating editor of the Cochrane Heart Group US satellite; and serves as the senior program advisor to the World Heart Federation for its Emerging Leaders presidential initiative, which aims to develop a cadre of investigators from around the world to help achieve the WHO's goal of reducing premature mortality from chronic diseases by 25% by 2025.
+He is a practicing cardiologist and scientist with an interest in global cardiovascular epidemiology, prevention and outcomes research.
+He leads an acute coronary syndrome quality improvement clinical trial in Kerala, India; is the coordinating editor of the Cochrane Heart Group US satellite; and serves as the senior program adviser to the World Heart Federation for its Emerging Leaders presidential initiative, which aims to develop a cadre of investigators from around the world to help achieve the WHO's goal of reducing premature mortality from chronic diseases by 25% by 2025.
 He lives in Chicago's Edgewater neighborhood with his wife, Katie, and two children, Virginia and Daniel.

 Cynthia Kinnan is an assistant professor in Northwestern's Department of Economics

 Cynthia Kinnan is an assistant professor in Northwestern's Department of Economics.
-Her research focuses on how households in developing countries use financial products and interpersonal networks to finance investments, save, and cope with risk.
-Her current projects include studying the long-term effects of microfinance and the financial consequences of health insurance in India, the impact of migration in China, and the network effects of financial access in Tanzania.
-She is an affiliate of the National Bureau of Economic Research, the Jameel Poverty Action Lab, the Bureau for Research and Economic Analysis of Development, and Northwestern's Institute for Policy Research.
+Her research focuses on how households in developing countries use financial products and interpersonal networks to finance investments, save and cope with risk.
+Her current projects include studying the long-term effects of microfinance and the financial consequences of health insurance in India, the impact of migration in China and the network effects of financial access in Tanzania.
+She is an affiliate of the National Bureau of Economic Research, the Jameel Poverty Action Lab, the Bureau for Research and Economic Analysis of Development and Northwestern's Institute for Policy Research.
 She holds a PhD in economics from MIT.

 Lawrence Loh is a family and public health physician based in Toronto, serving as senior medical consultant in the Office of the Chief Medical Officer of Health at the Ontario Ministry of Health